timawesomeness/python-tutorials/1/README.md

 Let's start by analyzing the file we just created.

 The first line, `import statistics`, is an *import statement*.
 A *statement* is a keyword that performs some functionality.
-For example, an import statement imports (provides your code with access to) a library (a package of existing code meant to be used in another project) or a file so that you can use the variables, functions, classes, etc. in it.
+For example, an import statement imports (provides your code access to) a library (a package of existing code meant to be used in another project) or a file so that you can use the variables, functions, classes, etc. in it.
 There are many other statements in Python, such as `return` (return an object from a function), `pass` (do nothing), and `del` (delete a variable).

 The next line, `numbers = [1, 2, 3, 4, 5]`, assigns a list of 1 to 5 to the variable `numbers`.
 Let's deconstruct this line piece by piece:

-* `number` - This is a *variable*, a type of Python *object* (an object is essentially a thing that exists).
+* `number` - This is a *variable*, a type of Python *object* (an object is essentially a thing that exists when your program is running).
 Because it hasn't previously been used, this line defines and *initializes* (sets the initial value of) it.
 * `=` - This is the *assignment operator*, it sets the value of a variable.
 An *operator* is something that performs a (typically mathematical) action on two other things but isn't a function.
 Some other examples are `+` (addition), `*` (multiplication), and `**` (exponent).
-As a side note, `=` is not also used for checking equality like in math.
+As a side note, `=` is NOT also used for checking equality like in math.
 * `[1, 2, 3, 4, 5]` - This specifies a *list* of 1 to 5.
-A list is a Python object that holds a list of other objects.
-It consists for square brackets surrounds a comma-separated list of objects.
+A list is a Python object that (unsurprisingly) holds a list of other objects.
+It consists of square brackets surrounding a comma-separated list of objects.
 This is one of several data types you will make frequent use of.

 The next line, `print(statistics.mean(numbers))`, calls two *functions*.
 A function looks like `name(arguments)`, takes (optional) arguments as a comma-separated list inside the parentheses, does something, and optionally returns a result.
 You may hear the word "method" used similarly; we will learn the difference between a method and a function later.